Bone Strength After Menopause

 Duavee (chemical name: conjugated estrogen/bazedoxifene) is another medication you might hear about; Duavee reduces hot flashes and reduces the risk of osteoporosis in postmenopausal women.
 But Duavee contains hormones, so it is not recommended for women with a history of, or high risk for, breast cancer.

 Your primary healthcare provider can help you make decisions about treatment or refer you to a bone specialist.
-For more information on bone loss, osteoporosis and ways to keep your bones strong, visit Bone Health in the Day-to-Day Matters section and Osteoporosis in the Treatment Side Effects section.
+For more information on bone loss, osteoporosis and ways to keep your bones strong, visit the Osteoporosis section.